 Major in WGSS

-Women, Gender, Sexuality Studies is an individually designed interdisciplinary major.
-The department uses an intersectional analysis which embeds gender within a complex web of interlocking social formations including gender, race/nationality/ethnicity, class and sexuality.
-Students have the option of focusing their course work around a particular theme.
 We encourage students to explore internships, independent studies, honors, and other educational opportunities in order to craft their own program to best suit their interests.
-Advising is central to the major; in addition to the staff advisor each student has their own faculty sponsor.
+Advising is central to the major; in addition to the staff advisor each student is assigned a faculty advisor.
+Students can also design a focus for their own course of study; see below.

 How do I become a WGSS major?